Take the State of FinOps 2025 Survey

 Where to start learning FinOps

-The FinOps Foundation offers a variety of ways to learn about the disciple depending on your level of maturity and time commitment:
+The FinOps Foundation offers a variety of ways to learn about the disciple depending on your familiarity and time commitment:

 The practice of FinOps is inherently iterative and maturity of any given process, functional activity, Capability or Domain will improve with repetition.
 Typically a “Crawl” stage organization is highly reactive and focused on addressing problems after they occur, while a Run stage practice is proactively factoring cost into their architecture design choices and ongoing engineering processes.